-Hit the Road: a foodie foray to Sonoma and Napa counties
+Hit the Road: A foodie foray to Sonoma and Napa counties

 Table of Contents

-We hope you’ve packed your appetite.
-This month, we’re finishing our Hit the Road series with a foodie foray into wine country.
 Whether you’re interested in taking a farm or winery tour, putting your cooking skills to the test at a Relish Culinary class, or trying Michelin-starred Single Thread, this driving-distance destination is every foodie’s dream.

 Before you start packing your bags, here’s everything you need to know about the area + our insider recommendations.

-Drive time: ~3 hours from Downtown San Jose
+Drive time: ~3 hours from downtown San Jose

-Est. population: 496,801
+Est. combined population: 616,950

-Avg. high in August: 84°
+Avg. high in January-February: 58°-63°

 BeringerWinery